kaiser-in-exile/a-believable-fiction/src/posts/chains/recursion-induction.md

 $$ \Sigma_1^{n+1}{n} = \Sigma_1^n{n} + (n + 1) $$

-We know from our inductive base case, that the sum of natural numbers upto n can be assumed to be a particular derivation.
+We know from our inductive base case, that the sum of natural numbers up to n can be assumed to be a particular derivation.

 $$ \Sigma_1^n{n} = \frac{n \cdot (n + 1)}{2} $$